David R. Meldrum, MD

 SARTI was fortunate to serve as the first commissioner for reproductive lab accreditation, which is now a highly effective program helping to standardize IVF lab quality across the U.S. I also have served as president of the Society for Assisted Reproductive Technology and the Pacific Coast Reproductive Society.

-Perhaps the professional accomplishment I am most proud of is my 32 years organizing and directing the UC comprehensive postgraduate course on IVF, which has taken place each July, initially in Santa Barbara and now on Coronado Island in San Diego.
-It is widely recognized as the top postgraduate course in IVF, and because it is so well attended, I have been able to invite a large number of highly respected speakers from around the world.
+Perhaps the professional accomplishment I am most proud of is my 34 years organizing and directing the UC comprehensive postgraduate course on IVF, which took place each July, initially in Santa Barbara and then on Coronado Island in San Diego.
+It is widely recognized as the top postgraduate course in IVF, and because it was so well attended, I was able to invite a large number of highly respected speakers from around the world.
 I remember several years ago it was even attended by people who had originally been involved in my training in Australia before setting up the UCLA IVF program (see "Australia to UCLA").

 China dinnerI would also have to list being involved in achieving the first IVF success in China, following an extended visit by a team in Beijing while I was at UCLA (see "China").